Category Archives: indie

 The movie is about the Virgin Mary, played by Bahia Haifi, with pure dignity, gravity, and a keen sense of maternity related to such a heroine.
 We follow as she deals with the rising church after the Resurrection and Ascension of Our Lord.
 Mary spends her final days helping the church regain its initial encounter with the Lord.

 The movie is awe-inspiring, with a very fitting musical score composed by Sean Johnson.
 As the film follows Mary, the story speaks from her heart to every angle for each generation.
 Hyatt wove a masterful message while sharing the love and understanding of a mother, particularly the Holy Mother of God.
-With that, Hyatt won the Reel Rose Award for Best Feature Length Screenplay at John Paul II International Film Festival.
+With that, Hyatt won the Reel Rose Award for Best Feature Length Screenplay at the John Paul II International Film Festival.

 I would not be surprised if this movie played at every church social night because it does educate.
 It does reaffirm the gospel of the Lord Jesus.
-The story is good to know whether you are a true believer or just an interested bystander since society has lost its idealism and social graces.
+The story is good to know whether you are a true believer or just an interested bystander, since society has lost its idealism and social graces.
 We need to be reminded how important religion is to our existence.